Dear Family and Friends,

 I am increasingly concerned by the political discourse that has descended on our great nation.
 A ideological divide has taken hold that pits a highly controversial Republican against a Democratic Party that seems fragmented and almost rudderless in selecting a candidate to oppose him.

 It is obvious that voters in vast reaches of the United States have their minds made up and nothing will change their ballots in the upcoming election.
 It is equally obvious that a majority of voters in other States in our Union will vote for “anyone but” a man they consider totally unfit to occupy the White House.
-The problem isn’t only evident in the halls of Government … even innocent political discussions at the family dinner table risk turning toxic.
+The problem isn’t only evident in the news media and the halls of Government … even innocent political discussions at the family dinner table risk turning toxic.

 How this whole scenario plays out poses a challenging question.
 Over the next few months, will the Democrats nominate a candidate that proposes great societal changes but could alienate large segments of the electorate by being perceived as too progressive?
 Could the party of Andrew Jackson reach back to its roots and nominate the Vice President … “old JB”?
 He is promising a return to the status quo.
 With all the uncertainty, a third party candidate may even emerge from the field of Democrats promising a new approach that will, supposedly, bring the people “back together again”.

 Who becomes the Democratic standard bearer will probably determine whether or not the Republican can be defeated.
 If there is any significant drop off in voter participation or, God forbid, fragmentation of the Democratic Party itself–even a man that openly advocates taking away rights guaranteed in our Constitution could be elected.
 If this should happen, none of the dire predictions I read in the Atlanta or Richmond newspaper editorials or hear in the barber shop will be out of the realm of possibility.